 Their daisy-like petals are narrow and velvety golden-yellow.
 The flowers surround a slightly elevated dark, furry black center.
 Heights reach up to three feet.

-They share the same Asteraceae family and the same bloom times and many of the same growing characteristics; Rudbekia is a genus of around 25 species and the genus Ecnhinacea includes around 9 seperate species and inumerable cultivars.
+They share the same Asteraceae family and the same bloom times, as well as many of the same growing characteristics.
+Rudbekia is a genus of around 25 species and the genus Ecnhinacea includes around nine separate species and innumerable cultivars.

 Each blooms continuously from about mid-summer through mid-fall.